tu2-atmanand/obsidian-notes-explorer/README.md

 ## Contributing

-Pull requests and other contribution should be done to the origian project here : [Card View](https://github.com/jillro/obsidian-cards-view-plugin).
+Pull requests and any suggestion for features or improvements are always welcome.
+Create your new request in the Issues section, to start the discussion : [Notes Explorer Issues](https://github.com/tu2-atmanand/obsidian-notes-explorer).

 ## License